Grades

 2. Mouse over the Student Name column in the Gradebook.

-3. Click on the three-dot menu that appears in the Student Name column.
+4. Click on the three-dot menu that appears in the Student Name column.

-Note: Student GUIDs will remain displayed in the online Gradebook until another “Secondary info” option is selected (e.g. NetID, SIS ID, or None).
+GUIDs will now appear below each student’s name in the online Gradebook, and will remain displayed in the online Gradebook until another “Secondary info” option is selected (e.g. NetID, SIS ID, or None).

 Don’t see what you are looking for?